 → Webpage

-was born in Pakistan and grew up in a supportive family, but the country is still characterized by a lack of opportunity for girls, poverty, crime, and sustainability challenges.
-Seeing these challenges in the society has been responsible for her work and interest in sustainable development.
+was born in Pakistan and grew up in a supportive family in a country that is still characterized by a lack of opportunity for girls, poverty, crime, and sustainability challenges.
+Seeing these challenges in society has been responsible for her work and interest in sustainable development.

 Dr. Esther Meyer

 Esther was born in Fürth/Germany, and has a background in Philosophy, Economics, and Sustainability Sciences, with a doctorate from the Faculty of Sustainability at Leuphana University, Lüneburg, Germany.
 Esther has significant experience in project management and lecturers across the fields of sustainability, inter- and intragenerational justice, social-ecological transformation and modes of living, with a particular interest in transformative learning and transdisciplinary research.
-As a lifelong learner, Esther is currently completing training in organizational development and consultancy, based on Gestalt and systems theory.
+Esther is trained in organizational development and consultancy, based on Gestalt and systems theory.

-Her current role within an emerging non-profit company has provided her with experience in leading transformative research and methods in a diverse range of projects or workshops.
+Her current role in a non-profit company has provided her with experience in leading transformative research and methods in a diverse range of projects or workshops.
 This has added to her significant experience in working in cooperation with associations, NGOs and volunteers.
 In addition she has worked as a reviewer, supervisor, and lecturer at universities and summer academies with the aim of professionalizing inter- and transdisciplinary inquiry-based learning.

 Esther’s belief that transformation of research and (higher) education is driven by numerous bottom-up initiatives, has led her to work closely with participatory action research groups and students in service-learning seminars, social enterprises, and citizen science projects.
 Esther is committed to supporting transdisciplinary change agents and those who move at the institutional boundaries of education by teaching, knowledge systematization and methodological accompaniment.